Islamic Republic of Iran Army Ground Forces: Post Iran–Iraq War

-Status in 2006/08

 Jane's reported in 2006 that the Army was commanded via three army level headquarters with 15 divisions.
 The IISS reported in the Military Balance 2008 that there 12 Corps level regional headquarters, five armoured divisions with some independent brigades, seven infantry divisions with some independent brigades, one special forces brigade, two commando divisions with some independent brigades, plus an airborne brigade.
 There were also six artillery groups, and aviation forces.
 The number of divisions reported has not changed for some years.
 Often reported formations include the 23rd Special Forces Division, established in 1993–94, and the 55th Paratroop Division.
 Jane's Sentinel Security Assessments reports that the 23rd Special Forces Division is amongst the most professional formations in the Iranian Army, with at least 6,000 personnel, all of whom are believed to be regulars.

 The regular armoured divisions, including the 92nd Armored Division, are sub-divided into three brigades.

+Structure

+2012

 Globalsecurity.org says on its page on the Iranian Army: